High Class Racing

 High Class Racing is a Danish auto racing team founded in the early 1990s and currently competing in the FIA World Endurance Championship and European Le Mans Series.

 History

 High Class Racing was founded in the early 1990s initially competing in the Maserati Barchetta Trophy, claiming the title and becoming European Champions in the very first year of racing.
 The success tied the bonds as a Maserati factory team, with the aim of evolving their GT1 Le Mans project.
-After a sudden diagnose of Mr. De Tomaso the program was unfortunately cancelled.
+After a sudden diagnose of Mr. De Tomaso the program was cancelled.

 Glory times with Renault Sport

 After the successful period with Maserati, High Class Racing moved on to build a relationship with Renault and was a dominant factor throughout their European Championships.
 In the late 1990s and early period of the new century, the team claimed titles in both the Renault Spider Cup as well as the Renault Clio V6 Trophy.
 Furthermore, HCR was a leading team in the Formula Renault.